timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-12-06:
+# Objectives for Today 2020-12-07:

-- Business review of November 2020
-- Editing a video of stream memories from Miami
-- When did you join the stream, what was happening?
-- What are your favorite Miami moments?
+- Updating Key Performance Indicators
+- Updating Weekly Topic for Discord
+- Writing Development Report for Yesterday
+- Collecting information on all Racing Games released on Steam in Nov.
+2020
+- Maybe: Tear down of the rig, most of.

 **Purpose**

-Leaving Miami Party day
+Researching racing games released, knowing what is coming out.

-NEW RECORD: Day 192 in a row
+NEW RECORD: Day 193 in a row